kakao/web2app/README.md

 # Web2App Library

-Launch an mobile app. from a webpage
+Launch a mobile app. from a webpage

 ```javascript